svenslaggare/gitnotes/README.md

 ## Features
 * Notes stored in Markdown format in a Git repository.
 * Edit notes using your favorite editor.
-* Notes ordered by a virtual file system.
+* Notes organized in a virtual file system.
-* Possible to run snippets (currently: Python, C++ & Rust) and save output inside notes.
+* Possible to run snippets (currently: Python, C++, and Rust) and save output inside notes.
 * Ability to search through notes using either content "grep" or note properties.
 * Includes an optional web based Markdown editor.